Kulim Hi-Tech Park

 Kulim Technology Park Corporation, developer and manager of Kulim Hi-Tech Park.

 The Kulim Hi-Tech Park (KHTP; Taman Teknologi Tinggi Kulim) is an industrial park for high technology enterprises located in Kulim District, Kedah, Malaysia.
 It was opened in 1996 and is Malaysia's first high-tech industrial park.

-The park, a key component in the nation's plan to be fully industrialised by 2020, is operated by Kulim Technology Park Corporation Sdn Bhd, a subsidiary of the Kedah State Development Corporation (Perbadanan Kemajuan Negeri Kedah).
+The park, a key component in the nation's plan to be fully industrialised by 2020, is developed and managed by Kulim Technology Park Corporation Sdn Bhd (KTPC), a subsidiary of the Kedah State Development Corporation (Perbadanan Kemajuan Negeri Kedah).
 It comprises a total area of 4736 acre and is closely accessible to port via Butterworth-Kulim Expressway (BKE).